-If your child has an ear infection and appears very ill, is younger than 2, or is at risk for complications from the infection, your doctor will likely give antibiotics right away.
 For children ages 2 and older, many doctors wait for a few days to see if the ear infection will get better on its own.
-When doctors do prescribe antibiotics, they most often use amoxicillin because it works well and costs less than other brands.
+When doctors do prescribe antibiotics, they most often use amoxicillin, because it works well and costs less than other brands.

 - Risk for antibiotic-resistant bacteria.
 The greatest problem with using antibiotics to treat ear infections is the possibility of creating bacteria that can't be killed by the usual antibiotics (antibiotic-resistant bacteria).
-Using antibiotics only when they're needed can slow down this process.
+Use antibiotics only when they're needed.

 - Side effects of antibiotics.
 Mild side effects, such as diarrhea and rash, from taking antibiotics are common.
 Severe side effects are rare.